Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 The ABC, the Australian Broadcasting Corporation,

-reported in August of 2008,
+reported in August of 2008.

-that it might be a light slur
+I've only just picked this up that it might be a light slur

 against your people here.

-A sheepish mallet was flanked
+A sheepish mallet was flanked by his parents.

-almost definitely they did that on purpose.
+Almost definitely they did that on purpose.

 Anyway, a sheepish mallet was flanked by his parents

-when he arrived at the Napier district.
+when he arrived at the Napier District Court

-strict court to plead guilty to causing intentional damage.
+to plead guilty to causing intentional damage.

-He told reporters outside the court he'd been out drinking with friends saying,
+he'd been out drinking with friends saying, quote,

 This is so much more impressive.